Siriusmart/notesdump/computing/y1/michaelmas/oop.typ

 === The JIT

 JVM uses a *JIT* which profiles your code.
 If it sees a code running over and over again, it compiles it to machine code.
-So Java programs become faster the loger you run them.
+So Java programs become faster the longer you run them.

 It is used for backend: servers are long running programs that the JVM can learn and optimise.